rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/nutanix/provisioning-nutanix-clusters/_index.md

 Use Rancher to create a Kubernetes cluster in Nutanix AOS.

-1. In the upper left corner, click **☰ > Cluster Management**.
+1. Click **☰ > Cluster Management**.
 1. On the **Clusters** page, click **Create**.
 1. Click **Nutanix**.
 1. Enter a **Cluster Name**, then click **Continue**.
 1. Use **Member Roles** to configure user authorization for the cluster.
-Click **Add Member** to add users that can access the cluster.
+Click **Add Member** to add users who can access the cluster.
 Use the **Role** drop-down to set permissions for each user.
-1. Use **Cluster Options** to choose the version of Kubernetes that will be installed, what network provider will be used and if you want to enable project network isolation.
+1. Use **Cluster Options** to choose the version of Kubernetes that will be installed, what network provider will be used, and whether you want to enable project network isolation.
 To see more cluster options, click on **Show advanced options**.
-For help configuring the cluster, refer to the [RKE cluster configuration reference.]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/rke-clusters/options)
+For help configuring the cluster, refer to the [RKE cluster configuration reference.]({{<baseurl>}}/rancher/v2.6/en/cluster-admin/editing-clusters/rke-config-reference/)
 1. Add one or more node pools to your cluster.
 Each node pool uses a node template to provision new nodes.
 For more information about node pools, including best practices for assigning Kubernetes roles to the nodes, see [this section.]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/#node-pools)
 1. Review your options to confirm they're correct.
 Then click **Create**.

-**Result:**

-Your cluster is created and assigned a state of **Provisioning**.
+**Result:** Your cluster is created and assigned a state of **Provisioning**.
 Rancher is standing up your cluster.

 You can access your cluster after its state is updated to **Active**.